-The physical origin of the difference between the two populations lies on the smaller regions of unstable orbits surrounding planets compared to stellar binaries.
+The physical origin of the difference between the two populations lies in the smaller regions of unstable orbits that surround planets compared to stellar binaries.
 As a result, the last stable orbits around planets are closer to the co-orbital region than those of stellar binaries.
-On average, this leads to planets carving out smaller cavities than stellar binaries with the same semi-major axis.
+This means that planets carve out smaller cavities than stellar binaries on average, with the same semi-major axis.
 From another perspective, planets exert a lower tidal torque on the disc than stellar binaries.

-In the following sections we will use the statistical information on projected separations relative to cavity sizes to study the likelihood that an undetected companion remains undetected within cavity of transition discs because of lack of spatial resolution (Sec. \ref{sec:doacav1}), under the assumption they are responsible for the formation of the cavity.
-Then, we will extend the analysis considering more generally limitations on the observational sensitivity (Sec. \ref{sec:obs}).
+In the following sections, we use the statistical information on the projected separations relative to the cavity sizes to study the likelihood that an undetected companion remains undetected within the cavity of transition discs because the spatial resolution is too low (Sect. \ref{sec:doacav1}), under the assumption that they cause the formation of the cavity.
+We then extend the analysis by considering limitations of the observational sensitivity (Sect. \ref{sec:obs}).